jamiemcstay/Project-1/README.md

 ### tours.html

->The tours page was to inlcude more dates than are featured on the homepage.
+The tours page inlcudes more concert dates than are featured on the homepage.

 In order to vary the aesthetic of the site and offer some variation between the pages I used the image from the homepage and fixed it to the background.
-Also, as a user/fan this would again create a sense of famility with the lead singer and the band.
+As a user/fan this would again create a sense of famility with the lead singer and the band.

 ##### Desktop